syncfusion-content/blazor-docs/blazor/timepicker/getting-started.md

 > [View Sample in GitHub](https://github.com/SyncfusionExamples/Blazor-Getting-Started-Examples/tree/main/TimePicker).

+N> You can also explore our [Blazor TimePicker Example](https://blazor.syncfusion.com/demos/timepicker/default-functionalities?theme=fluent) that shows you how to render and configure the TimePicker.

 ## See Also

 * [Getting Started with Syncfusion Blazor for Client-Side in .NET Core CLI](../getting-started/blazor-webassembly-dotnet-cli/)
 * [Getting Started with Syncfusion Blazor for Server-side in Visual Studio](../getting-started/blazor-server-side-visual-studio/)
 * [Getting Started with Syncfusion Blazor for Server-Side in .NET Core CLI](../getting-started/blazor-server-side-dotnet-cli/)

-N> You can also explore our [Blazor TimePicker](https://blazor.syncfusion.com/demos/timepicker/default-functionalities?theme=fluent) that shows you how to render and configure the TimePicker.